tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 tru server --project-dir ./firebaseauthsimios
 ```

 Take a note of the local tunnel URL, which will be needed for configuring the sample project.
-The URL is in the format `https://{subdomain}.loca.lt.` This is the accessible public URL to your local development server.
+The URL is in the format `https://{subdomain}.loca.lt` This is the accessible public URL to your local development server.
 The development server is now ready and waiting to accept calls from the app.
 If your tunnel has ended, you can create a new one by repeating the final step.

 Now, we can continue with creating our new iOS project.

-## Create a New iOS Project
+## Create a new iOS project

 With the **tru.ID** account created and the development server up and running, we can start developing an application.
 You can skip this step if you already have an iOS project.
 Otherwise;